-Once the election is over, your campaign will continue to have compliance obligations with the Campaign Finance Board (CFB) through the completion of your post-election audit, and with the New York State Board of Elections (BOE) for as long as your campaign committee remains open.
+Once the election is over, your campaign will continue to have compliance and disclosure obligations with the Campaign Finance Board (CFB).
+These obligations continue through the completion of your post-election audit or until your campaign has satisfied all outstanding liabilities and appropriately disposed of all assets and terminates with the CFB, whichever is later.

 Immediately after the election, your campaign may have outstanding liabilities and/or remaining funds.
 After the completion of your final audit, you could be assessed CFB penalties and/or have a public funds repayment obligation.
 You might also still have outstanding liabilities.
 Review the two sections below for specific compliance requirements regarding post-election fundraising and your campaign’s remaining bank balance.

 Be sure to closely review the Post-Election Checklist & Best Practices section of the Post-Election Information page for details on winding down your campaign efficiently and preparing for the post-election audit process.
-All candidates must file Disclosure Statement #16 and continue to file semi-annual disclosure statements with the BOE.
+All candidates must continue to file semi-annual disclosure statements with the CFB until your campaign has satisfied all outstanding liabilities and appropriately disposed of all assets..

 Participants Who Received Public Funds

 If your campaign has outstanding liabilities, your remaining bank balance should be used to pay the liabilities as soon as possible.
 If the amount of your outstanding liabilities exceeds your current bank balance, your campaign should fundraise to pay off your outstanding liabilities.
 When fundraising, you must continue to abide by the contribution limits and requirements for the election cycle.
 Please refer to Chapter 2 of the Handbook for more information.
 If you fundraise more than you need to pay your outstanding liabilities, the surplus funds may need to be returned to the CFB.
 Under certain circumstances, you may be entitled to a post-election payment of public funds at the conclusion of your audit if you have not received the maximum.
 Make sure that you have entered all bills in C-SMART even if they have not yet been paid and that you report all bills and bill payments in your next disclosure statement filing.
-All outstanding liabilities must be reported timely and by the last CFB disclosure statement filing.
-Liabilities not disclosed by the last CFB disclosure statement filing will not be considered for the purposes of a potential post-election public funds payment (if otherwise eligible).
+All outstanding liabilities must be reported timely.

 After winding down your campaign and paying all liabilities, you should write a check payable to the “New York City Election Campaign Finance Fund” for the full amount of remaining funds by December 31 of the election year or, for a special election, on or before the last day of the month following the month in which the election took place.
 If you do so, any funds that you raise afterward will not count toward a potential public funds repayment obligation.
 Once your final bank balance is submitted to the Public Fund, it cannot be returned, and your campaign will be ineligible for a post-election public funds payment, if otherwise eligible.
 See the Post-Election Information page for details on post-election public funds eligibility.